-The Egregore is often (incorrectly) referred to as an occult spirit, but in fact it’s simply another archetype or thoughtform.
+An Egregore is often (and incorrectly) referred to as an occult spirit, but in fact it’s simply another archetype or thoughtform.
 Egregore’s can be positive or negative, good or evil.
-Chrysalis Tarot itself features only positive archetypes, but this distinctly evil fellow warrants a footnote because ‘praemonitus, praemunitus‘ – forewarned is forearmed.
+Chrysalis Tarot itself features only positive archetypes, but this distinctly nefarious fellow pictured on the left warrants a footnote because ‘praemonitus, praemunitus‘ – forewarned is forearmed.

-Like people, archetypes have both positive and negative aspects; negative archetypes seek reflexive control¹ of the human condition.
-Kali, perhaps the most gloomy and least understood archetype in Chrysalis, for example, is a Hindu mother goddess of creative destruction.
-We therefore can assert that the Egregore has affinity with Kali’s more negative, destructive aspects.
-In doing so we can more easily fit the evil Egregore into the Chrysalis schema.
+Like people and archetypes, egregores can have positive or negative aspects; negative egregores seek reflexive control¹ of the human condition.
+Kali, perhaps the most gloomy and least understood archetype in Chrysalis Tarot, for example, is the Hindu mother goddess of creative destruction.
+We therefore can assert that this blog’s egregore has affinity with Kali’s negative, destructive aspects.
+That’s the subject of our blog on alchemy – here.

-We often hear talk of spiritual warfare – the forces of light versus the forces of darkness; angels versus demons and so forth as an existential reality.
-This is a much favored subject in church sermons.
-While spiritual warfare may be real enough, the battles are fought not in the heavens but in the hearts and minds of everyday people.
+We often hear talk of spiritual warfare – the forces of light versus the forces of darkness; angels versus demons, good versus evil and so forth, sometimes envisaged as existential realities.
+Spiritual warfare is a common subject of church sermons.
+While spiritual warfare may be real enough, the battles are actually fought not in the heavens but in the hearts and minds of everyday people here on Earth.

-Remember, we are all connected to each other and to all archetypal cosmic databases.
-For better or worse archetypal energy influences our lives on a daily basis.
+Remember, we are all connected to one another and consequently to all archetypal cosmic databases.
+For better or worse, archetypal energy – good or bad – influences our lives on a daily basis.

-One of the recurring tenets of Chrysalis Tarot encourages us to listen to our own inner voice (Divine Child), which is always tranquil, rather than to a multitude of voices that are anything but tranquil – “Martha, Martha, you are anxious and troubled about many things.”
-(Luke 10:38-42) In the Gospel account, distracted Martha busily scurries about minding household chores while her sister Mary sits contemplatively at the feet of Jesus.
+One of the recurring tenets of Chrysalis Tarot encourages us to listen frequently to our own inner voice (Divine Child), which is always tranquil, rather than to the multitude of voices, particularly on social media, that are anything but tranquil.
+“Martha, Martha, you are anxious and troubled about many things.”
+(Luke 10:38-42) In the Gospel account, distracted Martha busily scurries about minding mundane household chores while her sister Mary sits contemplatively at the feet of Jesus and listens.
 Whether you’re a believer or not, there is great wisdom in this Biblical vignette.
 Can’t you just picture Martha constantly checking her Twitter and Instagram feeds?

-Today, many political leaders encourage divisiveness, which they term “resistance.”
-It seems they actually want us to be “anxious and troubled by many things” and always at each other’s throats.
+Today, many political leaders encourage divisiveness, which they euphemize as “resistance.”
+It seems they actually want us to be divided, to be “anxious and troubled by many things” and constantly at each other’s throats.
 Well, a divided population is easier to control.
-They, along with their lap-dog media (read: propaganda) outlets actively promote anger, discord and confrontation.
+They, along with their lapdog media (read: lying propaganda) outlets, actively promote anger, discord, and confrontation.
 They engender fear, this evil egregore’s most powerful spiritual warfare weapon.
 Above all else, this egregore is an archetypal thoughtform of fearmongering, divisiveness and lies.

-So what exactly are the other attributes of the Egregore entity?
-What is this grotesque looking archetype really about and why is he even important?
-In addition to fear mongering, the Egregore is the preeminent archetype of Group Think or Group Mind.
+So what are some other attributes of a nefarious egregore?
+What is this grotesque looking thoughtform in our blog really about and why is he important?
+In addition to fearmongering, this egregore is the preeminent energy behind Group Think or Group Mind.
 He’s a petri dish of mind viruses.
-When people are fearful they are easily controlled and manipulated; they each think what the group thinks.
+When people are fearful and confused, they are more easily controlled and manipulated; they each think what the group thinks.
 The group mind is comprised of an egregore’s witting or unwitting minions and provides them protection.
 Lenin termed such minions “Useful Idiots.”

-It’s mostly these unwitting followers of the Egregore who are anesthetized by his powerful energy and heavy-handed tactics.
-They are stripped of all inclination and ability to hear their own “inner voice” because the Group Voice is so dominant; it becomes their god.
-It demands strict obedience (orthodoxy); the narrative’s angry aggressiveness overwhelms tranquility, thereby rendering critical thinking and cognitive dissonance all but impossible.
+It’s mostly the unwitting followers of an egregore who are anesthetized by its powerful energy and tactics.
+They can be stripped of all inclination and ability to hear their own “inner voice” because the Group Voice (the prevailing narrative) is so dominant, even godlike.
+False narratives like propaganda require strict obedience (orthodoxy); the narrative’s angry aggressiveness overwhelms tranquility, thereby rendering critical thinking and cognitive dissonance all but impossible.

-To be forearmed against Group Think – and the Egregore – is to be willing and able to think for yourself – to think critically for yourself and eschew, or at least question, all dogma whether political or religious.
+To be forearmed against odious groupthink – and its egregore – is to be willing to think for yourself – to think critically and eschew, or at least question, all dogma, be it political or religious.
 To endure a little cognitive dissonance², if only for a little while.
-Anyone who marches in lockstep with the Egregore is not even capable of true enlightenment, although they might consider themselves the most enlightened beings among us (because that’s what they’re told).
+Anyone who marches in lockstep with a negative egregore is incapable of true enlightenment, although many smugly consider themselves the most enlightened among us.
+Their spiritual captain is their own fragile ego.

-The first step in becoming truly awakened – woke in urban parlance – is to renounce the Egregore’s group think in all its fetid forms.
-Strive to be like Mary (thoughtful) and not like Martha (anxious and distracted).
+The first step in becoming truly awakened is to renounce the egregore’s groupthink in all its fetid forms.
+Strive to be like Mary (thoughtful and reflective) and not like Martha (anxious and distracted).

-¹ Reflexive control is a “uniquely Russian” concept based on maskirovka, an old Soviet notion in which one “conveys to an opponent specifically prepared information to incline him/her to voluntarily make the predetermined decision desired by the initiator of the action”
+¹ Reflexive control is a “uniquely Russian” concept based on maskirovka, an old Soviet notion in which one “conveys to an opponent specifically prepared information to incline him/her to voluntarily make the predetermined decision desired by the initiator.”

 ² In the field of psychology, cognitive dissonance is the mental discomfort (psychological stress) experienced by a person who simultaneously holds two or more contradictory beliefs, ideas, or values in their mind in order to make an informed decision.
-This discomfort is triggered by a situation in which a belief of a person clashes with new evidence perceived by that person.
+This discomfort is usually triggered by a situation in which a cherished belief clashes with new contradictory evidence brought to the attention of that person.